 The Goldilocks Principle

-Staying on point with the mission has come with its own unique set of technical challenges for the team at NRE Labs.
+Staying on point with the mission has come with its own unique set of technical challenges for NRE Labs.

 “We run Kubernetes, but a lot of the software that powers the lessons requires Virtual Machines to simulate network devices from Juniper, Cisco and others.
 Because these are virtual appliances, they don’t run natively in containers,” Matt says.